gorhill/publicsuffixlist.js/README.md

 publicsuffixlist.js: 172,096 bytes
 ```

-If one was to force all the Public Suffix List rules to be hit, the memory
-footprint of `tld.js` would go much, *much* higher.
-The memory footprint of
-`publicsuffixlist.js` will never grow, it is static.

 Also, `tld.js` currently fails with the Unicode rules present in the Public
-Suffix List.
+Suffix List (the rules are supposed to be normalized as per PSL documentation).

 So that is mainly why `publicsuffixlist.js`, something fast and mindful of
 memory was key in that [other project](https://github.com/gorhill/httpswitchboard)